-- As many as 75 youth and adult counselors participate each week at SSP. - That number might be made up of several large youth groups, many small youth groups, or a combination. - Individual high school youth are encouraged to participate in SSP. - Over 120 groups will be sending almost 1,600 participants to our five sites this summer. - Most churches are from California, where SSP's roots are, but there are groups from Arizona, Nevada, Oregon, Washington, Colorado, and Utah also attending. - Most churches who participate are historically United Methodist, but we also have groups from Episcopal, Lutheran, Presbyterian, Catholic, United Church of Christ, and Non-Denominational churches. - Some churches will be on their first SSP adventure, but many go every year.
+- As many as 75 youth and adult counselors participate each week at SSP. - That number might be made up of several large youth groups, many small youth groups, or a combination. - Individual high school youth are encouraged to participate in SSP. - Over 120 groups will be sending over 1,600 participants to our five sites this summer. - Most groups are churches from California, where SSP's roots are, but there are groups from Arizona, Nevada, Oregon, Washington, Colorado, and Utah who also attend. - Most churches who participate are historically United Methodist, but we also have groups from Episcopal, Lutheran, Presbyterian, Catholic, United Church of Christ, and Non-Denominational churches.
+Non-church groups, such as families or high school classes, also participate. - Some groups will be on their first SSP adventure, but many go every year.
 A few churches have been participating in our programs for more than three decades. - In 2014, SSP began a program for individual youth to attend during the summer.
-Since then, more and more youth who aren't able to attend with their church or school have signed up each summer to serve.
+Since then, more and more youth who aren't able to attend with their church or school sign up each summer to serve.